 Business rates are taxes on non-domestic properties including shops and offices.
-The amount payable in business rates is set by the government, but Middlesbrough Council is responsible for collecting the tax owed.
+The amount payable in business rates is set by the government, but we (the council) are responsible for collecting the tax you owe.
+Currently, we keep half of the money we collect from business rates, and half is passed on to the government.

 Calculation of business rates

-Business rates are worked out based on your property’s ‘rateable value’, which is determined by the Valuation Office.
-You can estimate your business rates by multiplying the rateable value by the correct ‘multiplier’ (an amount set by central government).
+Business rates are worked out based on your property's 'rateable value', which is determined by the Valuation Office Agency (VOA).
+You can estimate your business rates by multiplying the rateable value by the correct ‘multiplier’ (an amount set by the government).

 Council spending plans

-The Valuation Office gives all non-domestic properties new rateable values approximately every five years.
-The latest revaluation came into effect on 1 April 2017.
+The Valuation Office Agency gives all non-domestic properties new rateable values approximately every five years.
+The most recent revaluation came into effect on 1 April 2017.

 Using GOV.UK, you can search for your property to check your valuation and estimate your business rates.